-Please review the following commonly asked questions when you are organizing your classes and before your advising appointments:
+Please review the following commonly asked questions, especially when you are organizing your classes and before your advising appointments:

 - How can I declare BCT as my major?
 Please schedule an appointment with the BCT Chief Undergraduate Advisor.